Textile Print Design

 Freelance Textile Print Designer.

-Zoe is a freelance textile print designer, with over twenty years experience in the fashion and textiles industry.
+Zoe is a freelance fashion and textile print designer, with over twenty years experience in the fashion and textiles industry.
 Based in Essex, a short distance from central London, she is available to hire from her own printing studios, or to work in-house when required.

 A textile designer needs a good eye for colour and for detail. they create two dimensional designs to be used as repeat used in fashion industry as well as interior design and furnishings.